NayanD-py/RNAseq_nonmodel/README.md

 ### Obtaining the data

 These data files are only avaliable through Xanadu cluster, as they belong to Dr. Jill Wegrzyn's lab.
-The scripts assume the data are located in the `Raw_Reads/` directory.
+The scripts assume the data are located in the `01_Raw_Reads/` directory.
 To avoid redundancy on the cluster, rather than copying the data there, you can create __symlinks__ to the read files.
 Symlinks are "symbolic links"--that is, they are file handles that point at the original files.

-In the **Raw_Reads/** folder we have written a script ([raw_data_symlinks.sh](/Raw_Reads/raw_data_symlinks.sh)) to create these symlinks.
-You can run this script from the `Raw_Reads` directory using `sbatch raw_data_symlinks.sh`.
+In the `01_Raw_Reads/` directory we have written a script ([raw_data_symlinks.sh](/01_Raw_Reads/raw_data_symlinks.sh)) to create these symlinks.
+You can run this script from the `01_Raw_Reads` directory using `sbatch raw_data_symlinks.sh`.

 Although the script uses a loop, the basic syntax for creating a symlink is `ln -s target_file symlink_name`

-After running the script, the Raw_Reads folder will look like:
+After running the script, the 01_Raw_Reads folder will look like:

 ```
-Raw_Reads/
+01_Raw_Reads/
 ├── K23
 │   ├── K23_R1.fastq
 │   └── K23_R2.fastq